Lee Kuan Yew

 Lee oversaw major economic reforms and urban development, instituting policies promoting meritocracy, multiracialism and anti-corruption.
 His administration, generally characterised as an illiberal democracy with nanny state tendencies, restricted press freedoms, public assembly, labour activism and civil liberties.
 From 1968 to 1981, Singapore was a de facto one-party state, with the PAP facing no opposition in Parliament.
 Although Lee maintained legal and institutional procedures that formally characterised Singapore as a democratic parliamentary republic, he employed defamation laws, detention without trial and social engineering to ensure continued electoral success.

-In justifying his policies, Lee was a major proponent of Asian values, arguing that communitarianism and limited human rights were necessary for the social cohesion, political stability and rapid economic development of Singapore.
+Lee's political ideology was characterised by his belief in Asian values and the Lee thesis, arguing that communitarianism and limited human rights were necessary for the social cohesion, political stability and rapid economic development of Singapore.
 Lee stepped down as prime minister in 1990 but continued to serve in the Cabinet as senior minister until 2004 and subsequently as minister mentor until his retirement in 2011.
 Throughout his political career, he remained an influential figure in shaping Singapore's domestic and foreign policies, at the same time serving as an advisor to foreign leaders as an elder statesman.
 Lee died of pneumonia on 23 March 2015 at the age of 91.

-Within Singapore, Lee is widely regarded as instrumental in the development of Singapore's economy, bureaucracy, education system, foreign policy, public housing and healthcare, with the Lee Kuan Yew School of Public Policy of the National University of Singapore named after him.
+In Singapore, Lee is widely regarded as instrumental in the development of Singapore's economy, bureaucracy, education system, foreign policy, public housing and healthcare.
+The Lee Kuan Yew School of Public Policy at the National University of Singapore is named in his honour.
 Following his death, a week of national mourning was announced, during which approximately 1.7 million people paid their respects at tribute sites around the country.